Anchorage police investigated in White Privilege card photo

 “Our mission is to protect and serve our community in the most professional and compassionate manner possible,” he wrote.
 “Our vision is to create an environment where everyone matters.”

-Celeste Hodge Growden, president of the Alaska Black Caucus, an advocacy group for Blacks and Indigenous people of color, said: “When you’re not able to recognize Black lives, you just don’t get to all lives.”
+Celeste Hodge Growden, president of the Alaska Black Caucus, an advocacy group for Black people and Indigenous people of color, said: “When you’re not able to recognize Black lives, you just don’t get to all lives.”

 Hodge Growden said she was disappointed by the picture.
 She also wants to know what the consequences were for Israelah if she didn’t have her driver’s license and was weaving while driving.